jxnblk/blog/src/pages/interoperability.md

 Something I'm starting to notice is that there are no standard conventions for what that module contains or how its structured, but all of them seem to be doing the same thing, in a slightly different way.

-## A Theme Specification
+## Design System Tokens

 I suspect a lot of the tooling for styling applications would benefit from having a standard theming format for storing these values.
-Jina Anne pioneered the concept of design system *tokens* [^1] years ago, and a lot of teams have successfully adopted approaches like this, which I think is fantastic.
+Jina Anne pioneered the concept of *design system tokens* [^1] years ago, and a lot of teams have successfully adopted approaches like this, which I think is fantastic.
-If you're already familiar with the idea of *tokens*, you're one step closer to seeing the value in a standard theming format.
+If you're already familiar with the idea of *design system tokens*, you're one step closer to seeing the value in a standard theming format.

 Design system tokens are meant to be flexible, which means different teams, different implementations, and different libraries will name things differently.
 This is where this specification would fit in.
 A lot of interoperability could be realized, if we all, for example, named our color palette `colors` and named the font sizes we use `fontSizes`.
 What you do beyond that and what data format you use to store these values, is up to you.
 It's trivial to convert JSON to ES modules to YAML or even TOML (if you're crazy).
 It's also just a data structure, so transforming between other data structures should also be possible.
 This standard also wouldn't try to solve the extremely complex problems of how to name the colors themselves.

+## A Theme Specification

 If I haven't lost you by now, and if this interests you, I've started a rough idea of what this could look like here: [Theme Specification].
+Imagine if the entire ecosystem of open source React UI components adhered to a common naming convention for theming, while still allowing you to choose the CSS-in-JS library of your choice.
+Any new UI component you add to your application, could instantly pick up the values from your theme and mimic the look and feel of the rest of your application, without needing to write any custom CSS.
+I think that could be pretty cool.

-Ultimately this should be completely decoupled from the Styled System library, and I can move this to a more neutral location in the near future, but this seemed like a logical place to start this discussion.
+Ultimately this specification should be completely decoupled from the Styled System library, and I can move this to a more neutral location in the near future, but this seemed like a logical place to start this discussion.